- Discussion:

 - management of GSW associated fracture:

-- non operative treatment may be indicated for non displaced cortical violations of the femur and metaphyeal drill holes (use above knee casts
+- non op treatment may be indicated for non displaced cortical violations of femur and metaphyeal drill holes (use above

-- the indications for operative fracture fixation are the same as for any other fracture;
+- indications for operative fracture fixation are the same as for any other fracture;

 - references:

-A prospective, randomized clinical trial of wound debridement versus conservative wound care in soft-tissue injury from civilian GS wounds.
+- A prospective, randomized clinical trial of wound debridement versus conservative wound care in soft-tissue injury from civilian gunshot wounds.

-Comparison of intravenous and oral antibiotic therapy in the treatment of frx caused by low-velocity gunshots.
-A prospective, randomized study of infection rates.
+- Comparison of intravenous and oral antibiotic therapy in the treatment of fractures caused by low-velocity gunshots.
+A prospective, randomized study of infection rates

 - note that the shot gun wadding may lie underneath the fascia on the "far side" of the wound;